DC Neighborhoods and Suburbs You Need to Know: Your Guide to Life in the Capital City

 - Nearest metro station: Franconia-Springfield station is the southwestern terminus of the Blue Line.

-How Much Does It Cost To Move Long-Distance to D.C.?
+Cost To Move Long-Distance to Washington, DC

 (Source: Google Maps)

-Moving From Raleigh, NC, to Washington, D.C.
-(278 miles)
+Moving From Raleigh, NC, to Washington, DC (278 miles)

 (Source: Google Maps